ASRS Presidents’ Young Investigator Award

 Award Details

-The Young Investigator Award will be given at the ASRS Annual Meeting, and the recipient will receive a $15,000 honorarium.
-Application materials will be submitted online to ASRS through the nomination form linked below.
-The deadline for 2024 Young Investigator Award nominations is January 5, 2024.
+The Young Investigator Award is presented at the ASRS Annual Meeting.
+The recipient presents the Young Investigator Award Lecture and receives a $15,000 honorarium.
+Application materials are submitted online to ASRS through the nomination form.
+The deadline for nominations is January 3, 2025.

 Past Recipients